kcp-dev/kcp/docs/content/concepts/workspaces/workspace-types-best-practices.md

    and the user observes provisioning progress on your own CR's status.
-2. **Initializer used only for truly blocking invariants.** Something the workspace is *broken* without — for example, a `ClusterRoleBinding` that grants the workspace owner any access at all, or an `APIBinding` the workspace is contractually expected to have on day one.
+2. **Initializer used only for truly blocking invariants.** Something the workspace is *broken* without — for example, a `ClusterRoleBinding` that grants the workspace owner any access at all, or assigning a cost center to correctly assign costs generated from the workspace.
 3. **Avoid chaining multiple blocking initializers from different teams on the same type.** Each one becomes a single point of failure for every workspace of that type.
 If any controller is down or slow, every new